 We answer commonly asked questions about COVID-19 and smoking.

-People who smoke are generally at higher risk of respiratory tract infections, like chest infections, and there is growing evidence that people who smoke may be at higher risk of COVID-19 and its complications.
+People who smoke are generally at higher risk of respiratory tract infections, like chest infections.
+There is growing evidence that people who smoke, if infected with coronavirus, are at higher risk of more severe disease.
 People with poor lung health and other conditions like cardiovascular disease and cancer (which can be caused by smoking) are also at higher risk of complications if they do become infected with the virus.
 It’s not clear how long a person needs to stop smoking to reduce their risk of these complications.
 It’s important to remember stopping smoking has many health benefits, even beyond a link with COVID-19, so it’s always a good time to quit.
 Quitline continues to be available to offer support.

-Q. Are people who smoke at more risk of COVID-19?
+Q. Are people who smoke at higher risk of COVID-19?

 Also, the hand-to-mouth action of smoking and e-cigarette use means that people who smoke may be more vulnerable to COVID-19, as they are touching their face and mouth more often.